Jon Douglas, Au.D., CCC-A, CH-TM

 Background and Expertise

 Dr. Douglas has a split appointment between the Department of Communication Sciences & Disorders and the Waisman Center.
+Jon is the director of the Tinnitus & Hyperacusis Management program at the University of Wisconsin and is a Certificate Holder in Tinnitus Management and certified in Tinnitus Retraining Therapy.
+In addition, he provides hearing technology to help adults hear at their best, administers diagnostic hearing evaluations, and he participates in Head Start Audiology Screenings for Dane County.
 At the Waisman Center, Jon provides family centered care for children with different abilities, including cerebral palsy, autism spectrum disorder, Down syndrome, neuromotor differences, and other developmental disabilities.
-He provides audiological services for the Autism and Developmental Disabilities Clinic, Neuromotor Clinic, Newborn Follow-up Clinic, and Genetics Clinic, as well as providing consulting services at Central Wisconsin Center for the Developmentally Disabled—a residential program for children and adults with significant developmental delays and medical conditions.
-At Goodnight Hall, Jon provides tinnitus management, diagnostic hearing evaluations & hearing aid services for adults and he participates in Head Start Audiology Screening for Dane County.
+He provides audiological services for the Autism and Developmental Disabilities Clinic, Neuromotor Clinic, Newborn Follow-up Clinic, and Genetics Clinic, as well as providing consulting services at Central Wisconsin Center.

 Member, Wisconsin Speech-Language Pathology and Audiology Association